apmckelvey/boat-man-shooters/ReadME.md

 ## Code <a name="code"></a>

+# Why pygame-ce?

+We thwn explain why we did what we did...

 You can describe stuff, like how `print()` prints stuff.
 ``` Python
 # And add code blocks!